 Mar 16th 1967 VIP Club, Tucson

 They played the VIP in Tucson, and Glen was ill.
-Skip Ladd was called to deputize for the show.
+Skip Ladd was called to deputize for the show and tells the following story.

 One night down at the V.I.P. club in Tucson Glen Buxton got sick and couldn't play, they needed someone right away so their manager called my manager and flew me into Tucson.
 Mike Allen was roadie for them at the time and he drove my equipment down in a van.
 The van beat the jet to Tucson!
 Cause you have to get to the airport early then wait around.
 Mike Allen had everything set up before I even walked in the V.I.P.!
 I knew a lot of their material but there were some foggy areas with breaks, but Dennis Dunaway would shout chord changes and breaks to my back, too cool!
 I played a song called Orange Blossom Special & Alice would stand just off to my left and vibe to me to play ever faster the kids loved it!
 Alice said I played it like "a derailed freight train from Hell! " I received a Western Union Telegram while on stage from my girlfriend Mad Wagner in Phoenix, her father had just died and she wanted me to come back to talk her through the night.
 Alice reminded me that I was playing an Orange guitar that night, think it was like a Gretch Nashville with the black pad in back, well Mike Bruce's guitar was the same model and color so we looked like we should be playing together too.
 Glen told me, "I'll never know how close I was to becoming a Cooper, our manager was just going to the phone and stopped. " Buxton & I used to hang out together, go see the Rolling Stones at ASU or Rick Derringer at some club in Tempe.
 Later I made a light show and used it for his local group Virgin.